bahrus/xtal-state/README.md

 Suppose we want to use the history to reference a large object or a  function.
 In the latter case, functions can't be stored in the history.state because it doesn't support cloning.

-xtal-state-watch supports asking containing elements for help filling in the details before posting the enhanced history to its peers.
+xtal-state-watch supports asking the mini-god for help filling in the details before posting the enhanced history to its peers.
 So say the following is put into history.state:

 ```JavaScript
     {